RogerDTZ/cs301-watchcat/README.md

 * This is the first time you configure the project.
 * UI has been updated inside `SquareLine Studio`.

 The STM32 project build system will automatically import these files.
+The import script `./SquareLine/install_ui.py` is run in STM32 build system using executable named `python` in **default system path**.

+* On Windows you need to add `python.exe` to the system path.
+* On Unix system you need to ensure the default `$PATH` (not the one you customize for you shell) contains `python`.
+You may need to add a soft link of `python3` in `/usr/local/bin`.

 Implement callback functions and interaction with UIs in `Core/Src/port/sl_ui.c`